 If you are involved in one of our online degrees, you also have the option of testing at one of ACT's "Remote Testing Sites".
 The link will guide you to available locations throughout the state and country.
 If you have any questions, don't hesitate to contact Mike Stuckey in the Student Resource Center.

 If you are applying to the Business Management Online degree program and you cannot take the Technology Skills Test (TST) at MTC, an alternative option will be offered during the Business Management Online program interview.

-*If you have taken the ACT or have previously earned certain college credits, you may be exempt from taking the COMPASS and/or TST.
+*If you have taken the ACT or have previously earned certain college credits, you may be exempt from taking the Accuplacer and/or TST.

 Advising and Class Registration

 The final step in the enrollment process is to meet with your assigned Academic Advisor and register for classes.
 Ask your admission counselor about our advising options and what is best for you!

 To receive more detailed information on admission call 740-389-4636 or e-mail firstname.lastname@example.org.

 Articulated credit allows high school students to receive MTC credit for learning they achieved in technical courses in high school when they enroll as a traditional student.